haani-niyaz/atlassian-admin-tools/README.md

 - Executes commands as the application user
 - Backup files (as specified in the config file)
 - Download deployment files (as specified in the config file)
-- Logging to stdout and writes to file
+- Logging to stdout and writes to a log file

 ## Setup